 Fig. 1.
-An attribute classifier can be trained to recognize the presence or absence of a describable visual attribute.
-The responses for several such attribute classifiers are shown for (a) two images of the same person and (b) two images of different individuals.
+An attribute classifier can be trained to recognize the presence or absence of a describable aspect of visual appearance.
+The responses for several such attribute classifiers are shown for (a) two images of Halle Berry and (b) two images of different individuals.
 In (a), notice how most attribute values are in strong agreement, despite the changes in pose, illumination, expression, and image quality.
 Conversely, in (b), the values differ completely despite the similarity in these same environmental aspects.
-We train a verification classifier on these outputs to perform face verification, achieving 85.54% accuracy on the Labeled Faces in the Wild (LFW) benchmark [27], comparable to the state-of-the-art.
+We train a verification classifier on these outputs to perform face verification, achieving 85.29% accuracy on the Labeled Faces in the Wild (LFW) benchmark [25], comparable to the state-of-the-art.

 Moreover, attributes are generalizable; one can learn a set of attributes from large image collections and then apply them in almost arbitrary combinations to novel images, objects, or categories.
 Better still, attributes are efficient: consider that k binary attributes may suffice to identify $2^k$ categories, clearly more efficient than naming each category individually.
 (Of course, in practice, the potential benefits are limited by the problem domain, the type of categories being considered, and the accuracy of learned classifiers.)
-In contrast to existing labeling efforts such as ImageNet [15] and LabelMe [48] that label large collections of images by category or object name, the use of attributes may provide a significantly more compact way of describing objects.
+In contrast to existing labeling efforts such as ImageNet [13] and LabelMe [45] that label large collections of images by category or object name, the use of attributes may provide a significantly more compact way of describing objects.
 This would allow for the use of much smaller labeled datasets to achieve comparable performance on recognition tasks.

-Perhaps most importantly, these attributes can be chosen to align with the domain-appropriate vocabulary that people have developed over time for describing different types of objects.
-For faces, this includes descriptions at the coarsest level (such as gender and age) to more subtle aspects (such as expressions and shape of face parts) to highly face-specific marks (such as moles and scars).
+Perhaps most importantly, these attributes can be chosen to align with the domain-appropriate vocabulary that people have developed over time for describing faces.
+This means that they can be used to describe faces from the coarsest level (such as gender and age) to more subtle aspects (such as expressions and shape of face parts) to highly face-specific marks (such as moles and scars).

-While describable visual attributes are one of the most natural ways of describing faces, a person's appearance can also be described in terms of the similarity of a part of their face to the same part of another individual's.
-For example, someone's mouth might be like Angelina Jolie's, or their nose like Brad

-Pitt's.
-Dissimilarities also provide useful information -e.g., her eyes are not like Jennifer Aniston's.
-We call these "similes."
+While describable visual attributes are one of the most natural ways of describing faces, people also frequently use another technique: similes.
+A person's appearance can be described in terms of the similarity of a part of their face to the same part of another individual's.
+For example, someone's mouth might be like Angelina Jolie's, or their nose like Brad Pitt's.
+Dissimilarities also provide useful information - e.g., her eyes are not like Jennifer Aniston's.

 In this work, we show two major uses of classifiers trained on describable visual attributes and similes: face verification and image search.
 Face verification is the problem of determining whether two faces are of the same individual.
-What makes this problem difficult is the enormous variability in the manner in which an individual's face presents itself to a camera: not only might the pose differ, but so might the expression and hairstyle.
+What makes this problem difficult is that there is enormous variability in the manner in which an individual's face presents itself to a camera: not only might the pose differ, but so might the expression and hairstyle.
 Making matters worse - at least for researchers in biometrics - is that the illumination direction, camera type, focus, resolution, and image compression are all almost certain to vary as well.
-These manifold differences in images of the same person have confounded methods for automatic face recognition and verification, often limiting the reliability of automatic algorithms to the domain of more controlled settings with cooperative subjects [4], [22], [24], [44], [46], [49], [51].
+These manifold differences in images of the same person have confounded methods for automatic face recognition and verification, often limiting the reliability of automatic algorithms to the domain of more controlled settings with cooperative subjects.
+[4], [20], [22], [41], [43], [46], [48].